"The Wake of the Wind & Tidewater"

 gigs ("before the bar").

-his handcraft come the following spring while savoring that sunny southern
+and his handcraft come the following spring while savoring that sunny

 One day out of the blue a call came from Barris Kustom of North Hollywood.